 Workspace-level (top - everything in the workspace)

-Resource-level (bottom - an individual resource; course, lesson, quiz etc.)
+Folder-level (bottom - an individual resource; course, lesson, quiz etc.)

 Because permissions cascade down, applying a permission at the workspace-level means that it is automatically applied to the resource-folder-level, and the resource-level.
-If you apply a permission on the resource-level only, then this user will only have permission on the individual resource, and nothing else in the resource folder, or any other resource folder.
+If you apply a permission on the resource-level only, then this user will only have permission on the individual resource, and nothing else in the folder, or any other folder.

 Using advanced permissions with trainers